The Baptist Name The

 names.
 The following passage is taken from the “History

-of the Reformed Church of the Netherlands”, by Doctors Ypeig and
+of the Reformed Church of the Netherlands”, by Doctors Ypeig and Dermont,

-may be considered as the only Christian community which has stood since the
+as the only Christian community which has stood since the days of the Apostles;

-days of the Apostles; and as a Christian society which has preserved pure
+and as a Christian society which has preserved pure doctrines of the gospel

-doctrines of the gospel through all ages”.
-One identifying mark of Baptists by whatever name
+through all ages”.
+One identifying mark of Baptists by whatever name they

-of their respective churches is contingent on their practice of abstention
+churches is contingent on their practice of abstention from moral evil and

-Thessalonians 5:2).
+doctrinal deviation from the biblical standard.
+(I Thessalonians 5:2).
 The name “Baptist” was at one time a disparaging epithet

 in the reckoning of Catholicism and Protestantism.
 However, in the last fifty